nelsonfernandesjunior/ToddyOS/README.md

 - Configured the formatting of Git between Windows and Linux

 ChromeDriver:
-- In case a error message shows up at the automation saying that chromedriver has not been found, type the following commands at the terminal

-sudo chown root:root /usr/bin/chromedriver
+- In case a error message shows up at the automation saying that chromedriver has not been found, type the following commands at the terminal: sudo chown root:root /usr/bin/chromedriver

   sudo chmod +x /usr/bin/chromedriver

 ========================================================================================